educacion-animal/heroku-buildpack-godot/README.md

 # Heroku Buildpack for Godot Engine

-Experimental Heroku Buildpack for Godot Engine 3.2.2 mono version (C# support).
+Experimental Heroku Buildpack for deploying (but not building) HTML5 Godot projects